 Last summer, I fell in love with SUP boards and it was my dream to try them on a fjord.
 When I finally did it on Nærøyfjord, it quickly became my favorite thing to do in the Flam area!
 I can highly recommend it, especially in the calm and quiet fjord waters.
 Buy your own SUP board (it’s inflatable), or rent one.

 16. Have coffee in a train cafe

 If taking a train to Flam, visiting a train museum, and riding on Flamsbana wasn’t enough to fulfill your hunger for train adventure – you can also have a coffee and a cake in a train cafe.

 Aurlandsfjellet is one of the 18 Norwegian Scenic Routes.
 It connects Aurland with Lærdalsøyrican and is a perfect road for driving in the summer when the snow melts.
 This 47km scenic route will take you through the mountains and next to the fjord.

 THE BEST THINGS TO DO IN FLAM IN WINTER

-Aurlandsfjellet, also called a “snow road”, because of the amount of snow falling there in winter, is one of the 18 Norwegian Scenic Routes.
-It connects Aurland with Lærdalsøyrican and can be driven in the summer months when the snow melts.
+Aurlandsfjellet is also called a “snow road”, because of the amount of snow falling there in winter.
+It can be driven in the summer.
 In winter, however, the Snow Road is a perfect place for winter hiking or cross-country skiing.